Medically reviewed by Angela Sheddan, DNP, FNP-BC

 If your hairline is receding or the hair on top of your head is thinning, a hair implant won’t stop this from happening.
 All it will do is add hair back to the areas of your scalp that it’s transplanted to.

 For example, if your hairline is receding and you decide to implant hair without doing anything to address the root cause of the hair loss, there’s a risk you could continue to lose hair even after the implant.

 This can result in some very unusual, unnatural-looking hair loss patterns, especially if the front of your hairline is made up of transplanted hairs that are invulnerable to male pattern baldness, while the rest of your scalp is made up of thinning, DHT-affected hair.

 To address the main cause of baldness, you’ll need to use a DHT blocker like finasteride.
-Most hair restoration surgeons will advise you to take this after your hair transplant, sometimes with another hair restoration agent like minoxidil.
+Many hair restoration surgeons may advise you to take this after your hair transplant, sometimes with another hair restoration agent like minoxidil.

 Using a DHT blocker after a hair transplant may reduce (and in some cases, completely stop) the speed of further hair loss.
 This means there’s less risk of the non-transplanted patches of hair starting to shed and ruin the results of your procedure.